bloominstituteoftechnology/web-module-project-testing-web-apps/README.md

 - explain what automated testing is and its importance
 - use react-testing-library for testing react components
-- use react-testing-library to test user interactions with userEvent
+- use react-testing-library to test user interactions with fireEvent
-- use async / await and waitFor to test changes in a components state.

 ## Introduction